 For thousands of years, the arts have given us direct access to our inner lives, offering us glimpses not only of what we think about but also how we think.
-No culture in human history has been without its own jewellery, music, visual art and storytelling.
+No culture in human history has been without its own jewelry, music, visual art and storytelling.

 Making delicate works of art to adorn the human form with, truly takes great inspiration and patience.
-Often seen as just beautiful, jewellery has the ability to speak from afar, of the nature of the body adorning it.
-Our soul’s rebellion, shown with tongue or belly piercings, or our pious nature, reflected in rosary beads and golden crosses, this versatile nature of jewellery is what makes it a natural part of being human, there is something for everyone.
+Often seen as just beautiful, jewelry has the ability to speak from afar, of the nature of the body adorning it.
+Our soul’s rebellion, shown with tongue or belly piercings, or our pious nature, reflected in rosary beads and golden crosses, this versatile nature of jewelry is what makes it a natural part of being human, there is something for everyone.

-Mother Nature has always been man’s greatest source of inspiration, jewellery is no exception.
+Mother Nature has always been man’s greatest source of inspiration, jewelry is no exception.
 The realisation of one’s sensations, while looking at the simplicity of a thorny berry bush and fabricating that feeling into a wearable work of art, is the closest one could come to be in unison with nature & peace.

 So, the next time you glimpse at your gold bracelet or dangly earrings, take a moment to think about what inspired it, how it was made, or the of kind of history might be behind the work of art that graces your body.

 Sophisticated and dramatic bracelet consisting of sliced diamonds set in 18 karat gold on a blackened silver thorny net dome.
 For more jewelry inspired by nature; visit www.neetagupta.ca